-Awards will be made based upon need.
+Awards are available based on various criteria, such as: financial need, program-based, ministry related, sponsoring organization criteria and others.
 That is, PIU will attempt to provide sufficient financial aid for each student who is admitted so that the student will be able to afford the expenses for the school year.
 However, the primary responsibility for tuition and fees rests with the student and his or her family.

-Any student who wishes to be considered for this financial support should obtain and complete the application forms, including the financial summary form.
+Students wanting to be considered for this financial support must obtain and complete the application forms, including the financial summary form.

 It is the hope that no admitted student will be denied opportunity to study at PIU because of inadequate financial support.
-For more information, contact the PIU financial aid director, the campus registrar, or the teaching facility office manager.
+For more information, contact the PIU financial aid director, the campus registrar, the teaching facility director or the teaching facility coordinator.
 Note: PIU does not participate in the student loan program.
 The Free Application for Federal Student Aid (FAFSA) is not required for admission.
-It is strongly encouraged that students complete the FAFSA as early as possible.
+However, it is strongly encouraged and recommended that students complete the FAFSA as early as possible.
 The online application can be found at: fafsa.ed.gov.